laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 When using `TextFields` for password entry, remember to set their `secureTextEntry` property to true to avoid showing the password in cleartext.
 You should also disable auto-correction for the password field, and clear the field whenever appropriate, such as when your app enters the background.

 When this happens, it's also good practice to clear the Pasteboard to avoid passwords and other sensitive data from leaking.
 As iOS may take screenshots of your app for display in the app switcher, make sure to clear any sensitive data from the UI before returning from `applicationDidEnterBackground`.

+## Analytics
+## Building
+## Deployment

+Deploying software on iOS devices isn't exactly straightforward.
+Here are some central concepts that, once understood, will help you tremendously with it.

+#### Signing
+Whenever you want to run software on an actual device (as opposed to the simulator), you will need to sign your build with a certificate issued by Apple.
+Each certificate is linked to a private/public keypair, the private half of which resides in your Mac's Keychain.
+There are two types of certificates:

+**- Development certificate**: Every developer on a team has their own, and it is generated upon request.
+Xcode might do this for you, but it's better not to press the magic "Fix issue" button and understand what is actually going on.
+This certificate is needed to deploy development builds to devices.

+**- Distribution certificate**: There can be several, but it's best to keep it to one per organization, and share its associated key through some internal channel.
+This certificate is needed to ship to the App Store, or your organization's internal "enterprise app store".

 ## Author